 There’s nothing like getting out and about to go foraging in the autumn.
-The hedgerows are laden with fruit, perfect for jam making, and there is immense satisfaction in preserving it to enjoy throughout the year.
+The hedgerows are laden with fruit, perfect for making this foraged jam.
+There is immense satisfaction in preserving the season’s fruits to enjoy throughout the year.

 Makes 3-4 jars